-Calibration and calibration verification are how Vibration Research (VR) establishes and maintains hardware measurement accuracy.
+Calibration and calibration verification is how Vibration Research (VR) establishes and maintains hardware measurement accuracy.
 The goal is to ensure that these systems will always perform accurate tests and measurements throughout their lifetimes.

 Calibration happens in the lab at VR.
 Before shipment, every hardware unit goes through an adjustment process, where minute changes are made to measured voltage and frequency readings so they are always within very small, clearly established tolerances.

 While the units are extremely accurate when they leave VR, all electronic systems are subject to some form of fatigue and drift due to normal use, and our systems are no exception.
 That is why we recommend that our customers implement an annual calibration verification for all VR9500 and ObserVR1000 systems.

 Three Ways to Accomplish Calibration Verification

 - Send it to VR headquarters where the lab will perform one of two options: an ISO calibration certificate, or a NIST traceable calibration certificate.